lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 And so on for the other four possible events.

-Once we have picked an event in this way, we can randomly assign it to one of the lineages in the appropriate set, with each lineage equally likely to be chosen.
+Once we have picked an event in this way, we can randomly assign it to one of the lineages in the appropriate state, with each lineage equally likely to be chosen.
 We then proceed forwards in time until we have a dataset with the desired size or total time depth.

 An example simulation is shown in Figure 14.1.
 As you can see, under these model parameters the impact of character states on diversification is readily apparent.
 In the next section we will figure out how to extract that information from our data.